alanng10/Secane/Docue/Para/a.md

 The word "para" is paradise park word.

-Para has produce, storage, comm, info, enjoy.
+Para has produce, video, audio, storage, comm, info, enjoy.

 Para has tool worth.